Tuesday, March 26, 2024

 This upset his mother, Carmel, as she heard his screams fade into the distance, and the quieter they became the bigger were the tears in her eyes.

-This happened for the first few days, then she asked her only friend, Phyllis, who came from Limerick, to take him.
+This happened for the first few days, then she asked her only friend, Phyllis, who came from Limerick, to take him to school.

 For some reason he didn't mind 'Aunty' Phyllis, leaving him off at school, although it wasn't the easiest to part him from his mother.
 The tears were not so bleating as time went on.